kechunliu/Reveisible-Jump-Markov-Chain-Monte-Carlo/README.md

 ## Introduction

 This repo is about using Reversible Jump MCMC and Simulated Annealing algorithm to train Radial Basis Function(RBF) network, so that we can obtain a model with uncertain parameter dimensions.
 Besides, different model choosing approaches including AIC, BIC, MDL, MAP, HQC, and their performance are compared.

+## Code

+# Metropolis-Hastings&Gibbs
+Use Metropolis Hastings algorithm and Gibbs Sampling to estimate parameters in 2D Gaussian distribution.